 The benchmark is the Russell 2000® Growth Index, defined as an unmanaged, capitalization weighted index of those Russell 2,000 companies with higher price-to-book ratios and higher forecasted growth values.
 Index returns include dividends and/or interest income and do not reflect fees or expenses.
 In addition, unlike the composite, which periodically maintains a cash position, the Russell 2000® Growth Index is fully invested.
 Investors cannot directly invest in an index.

 The dispersion in composite returns shown herein was measured using an asset-weighted standard deviation formula.

-Attribution and beta statistics listed are as of 12/31/14 in an account of a client that Hood River believes to be representative of the Small-Cap Growth accounts Hood River manages.
+Attribution information is as of12/31/15 in an account of a client that Hood River believes to be representative of the Small-Cap Growth accounts Hood River manages.
 Clients of Hood River managed with different investment objectives or restrictions may have different sector performance and daily beta than those listed.
 Information is provided for supplemental purposes only.
 A complete list of portfolio holdings and specific securities transactions for the investment strategy during the preceding 12 months, the top contributors and underperformers calculation methodology, and a list of every holding’s contribution to the overall performance during the period is available upon request.
 The securities listed in this letter should not be considered a recommendation to purchase or sell any particular security.
 The reader should not assume that investments in the specific securities identified herein were or will be profitable.
 Past performance is no guarantee of future results.
 Not FDIC insured, no bank guarantee, may lose value.